GLIMS-RGI/rgi_user_guide/_sources/regions/rgi19.md

 ## Changes from version 6.0 to 7.0

 Most RGI 6.0 outlines originated from {cite:t}`Bliss2013` based on topographical maps from the Antarctic Digital Database {cite:p}`add2000` (see {cite:t}`Bliss2013` for details).
-For RGI 7.0, most glaciers were remapped and corrected previous georeferencing issues (shifts, deformation, etc. See github discussion [here](https://github.com/GLIMS-RGI/rgi7_scripts/issues/61) and [here](https://github.com/GLIMS-RGI/rgi7_scripts/issues/64)).
+For RGI 7.0, most glaciers were remapped and previous georeferencing issues were corrected (shifts, deformation, etc. See github discussion [here](https://github.com/GLIMS-RGI/rgi7_scripts/issues/61) and [here](https://github.com/GLIMS-RGI/rgi7_scripts/issues/64)).
 The following sub-regions have been re-mapped and updated using satellite imagery from ca. 2000:

 - 19-01: Subantarctic (Pacific)
 - 19-02: South Shetlands and South Orkney